| Title: | A Comprehensive Microbiome Data Processing Pipeline |

 Generates publication-ready visualizations for microbiome data.
 This function first processes the microbiome and metadata files using ezclean(), then creates a bar plot using ggplot2.
 Supported file formats are CSV, TXT, and 'Excel'.
 Note: Only one of the parameters top_taxa or threshold should be provided.

-ezviz( microbiome_data, metadata, level, selected_metadata, top_taxa = NULL, threshold = NULL )
+ezviz( microbiome_data, metadata, level, selected_metadata, top_taxa = NULL, threshold = NULL, flip = FALSE )ezviz( microbiome_data, metadata, level, selected_metadata, top_taxa = NULL, threshold = NULL, flip = FALSE )

 microbiome_data |